Sienci-Labs/gsender/plugins/README.md

 This writes the production bundle to `ui/` (gitignored — build before copying or shipping).

 For local dev in this repo you can skip copying: gSender loads `plugins/` directly when `NODE_ENV=development`.
+`npm run dev`/`npm run dev:electron` also do this build for you automatically on startup (see "Local development" below) — the manual steps above are for building a single plugin on demand (e.g. after `npm install`ing a new dependency) without restarting the whole dev server.

 ### Starting from a template